anagha348/Experiment-2/README.md

 # Experiment-2
-Classification using Linear SVM and Non Linear SVM on load_iris dataset and kaggle dataset
+Classification using Linear SVM and Non Linear SVM on load_iris dataset and kaggle dataset.